 By Christopher R. Mohr, PhD, RD, CSSD

-Sometimes the answer depends more on the athlete and his specific activity, but there are some common truths that apply for pre and post workout nutrition, whether you're a weekend warrior or a seasoned veteran.
+Sometimes the answer depends more on the athlete and their specific activity, but there are some common truths that apply for pre- and post-workout nutrition, whether you're a weekend warrior or a seasoned veteran.

 Don't Skip the Carbs